 Dead line for application: same date as conference abstracts

-Result of pre-selection: same date as conference abstracts
+Result of selection: same date as conference abstracts

 Alexander Terrier, President of the Young Researcher Award Committee